SMEZ1234/Arachne-2/README.md

 RobotCodeTemplate
 =================
-The base that we build each year's code off.
+The Red Crusade's base for building each year's code.